 A forest dweller who sets a tree seedling to create a forest ‘garden’ close to his village will not see the fruits of that tree.
-His son midget even need to wait until he is an elder.
+His son might even need to wait until he is an elder.
 Collective use was intergenerational care not something for todays market.
-But it suggests that it is possible to restore nature, to repair some of the damage done with capitalism.
+This is the opposite of modern capitalism that turns capital into goods and services for immediate profit.
+But it suggests that it is possible to restore nature, to repair some of the damage done in pursuit of profit.

 We certainly could do this restoration and rehabilitation of nature.
 Only there is a snag.
 We can’t currently replace capitalism.